Convergence of Decentralized Stochastic Subgradient-based Methods for Nonsmooth Nonconvex functions: Numerical Experiments

 In this subsection, we evaluate the numerical performance of DSGD (Algorithm \ref{alg:dsgd}) and DSGD-T (Algorithm \ref{alg:dsgt}).
 Similar to the settings in Section 5.2, we repeat the numerical experiments for $5$ times with varying random seeds for DSGD and DSGD-T. For each random seed, DSGD and DSGD-T are executed with the same initial point ${\bm x}_0$.
 The initial step-size is taken as $0.2$ for both algorithms.

-The numerical results are presented in Figure \ref{fig:dsgt}.
-It can be concluded that DSGD-T demonstrates slightly better performance than DSGD in all aspects, especially in train loss.
+The numerical results on the CIFAR-100 and CIFAR-10 datasets are presented in {Figures \ref{fig:dsgt}- \ref{fig:dsgt4}}, respectively.
+It can be concluded that DSGD-T demonstrates slightly better performance than DSGD in all aspects { under all sampling strategies}, especially in train loss.
 Therefore, we can conclude that DSGD-T achieves high efficiency in decentralized training tasks while enjoying convergence guarantees from our framework \eqref{Eq_Framework}.